Omari Johnson: Summerside Storm (2012–2013)

 After being named in the All-NBL Canada second-team and an All-Star in the 2011–12 season, Johnson signed with the Summerside Storm in December 2012.
-He posted a season-high 34 points, along with 13 rebounds, to help the Storm overcome his former team Oshawa Power.
-In his two seasons in Canada, Johnson started 43 of his 57 regular-season games, averaging 18.5 points, 8.5 rebounds, 2.6 assists, 1.4 blocks and 1.4 steals per game.
+He posted a season-high 34 points, along with 13 rebounds, to help the Storm overcome his former team, the Oshawa Power.
+During two seasons in Canada, Johnson began 43 of his 57 regular-season games, averaging 18.5 points, 8.5 rebounds, 2.6 assists, 1.4 blocks and 1.4 steals per game.

 CB Valladolid (2013–2014)

-In September 2013, Johnson signed with ACB team CB Valladolid.
+In September 2013, Johnson signed with CB Valladolid, an ACB team.
 In Spain, Johnson had his best scoring performance against FC Barcelona Baloncesto, scoring a game-high 20 points.
 Johnson started 24 of the season's 34 games, averaging 11.6 points and 6 rebounds per game in 26 minutes playing time.

 Maine Red Claws (2014–2016)

 Johnson was selected 39th overall in the 2014 NBA D-League Draft by the Maine Red Claws.
-In February 2015, playing against the Westchester Knicks, Johnson had a season-high performance of 30 points, also having 15 rebounds.
+In February 2015, playing against the Westchester Knicks, he had a season-high performance of 30 points, also having 15 rebounds.
 He tied his scoring season-high two weeks later, against the same opponent, grabbing 14 rebounds to achieve a double-double.
 On September 25, 2015, Johnson signed with the Portland Trail Blazers.
 However, on October 23, he was waived after appearing in four preseason games.
 On October 31, he was reacquired by the Red Claws.